The BEST Yoga Poses to Pair with Reiki

 Manipura, or the solar plexus, is the chakra of fire.

-It is developed by the age of 4 and is represented by the color orange.
+It is developed by the age of 4 and is represented by the color yellow.

 This one is where personality starts to show its bright and shining self.
 Manipura sits just behind the belly, and governs digestion, activity, willfulness, discipline, self-esteem, and individuality.
 A weakened Manipura chakra can result in low energy, stomach problems, and listlessness.